Cutting Ties with a Tiny and Sometimes Troublesome Tissue

 What is a Frenectomy?

 Simply put, the frenum is tissue that attaches one surface in the mouth to another.
 This includes the thin band of tissue connecting your tongue to the bottom of your mouth (lingual frenum), the connective tissue between the lips and gums of your front four teeth (Labial frenum), and the strands of tissue connecting your gums to the insides of your cheeks (Buccal frena).
+When it restricts normal movement and function, it can cause a range of problems.

 You may be wondering; what circumstances deem a frenectomy necessary?
 Continue reading to learn more about how patients benefit from frenectomies.